L00Cyph3r/Screeps/README.md

 # Install instructions
 - ### Before you start
   - Make sure your spawn is called `Spawn1`
+  - Make sure you have a flag called  `Rally1`, this is the rally-point for attackers/defenders
   - Set your room-name in memory.
 [Documentation](docs/config.md#config-rooms)
   - You don't need any creeps to start with, this script runs from the very start of a world.